Talasta/My42Cursus/4_fdf/README.md

 ## Intro

 How to open a graphic window and draw in?
-FdF proposes to represent 3D field in "wire-frame representation" in 2D.
+FdF proposes to represent 3D field in "wire-frame representation" 2D.

 ## Usage